Lyceum Afternoon Programs

 The aim of the club is to familiarize students with the entire process of producing a theatrical work (acting, directing, creating scenery, costumes, music, lighting), collaboration in a multi-faceted team and the dedication required of everyone to a common goal.
 Members of the Greek Drama Club develop their skills, take initiative, gain self-confidence, share in the significant experience of presenting a complete performance in front of an audience and, most importantly, broaden their knowledge of the theater while, at the same time, they become more artistically aware.

-Day and time: Wednesday 15:30 – 17:00
+Day and time: Monday and Wednesday 15:30 – 17:00

 The aim of the Club is to familiarize students with theater art and to prepare a theater performance in English.
 Through texts by great authors we will discover new characters, we will collaborate, we will improvise, we will experiment with the possibilities of our expressive means (body and voice), we will lead our imagination on unknown paths and all this TOGETHER, as a group.